Last updated 06-Jan-2023

 The exterior looks have remained pretty much unchanged since 2016 when the MS was face-lifted and the MX launched.
 The Model 3 adopts many of the brand design features and its fairly clear they all come from the same family.

 The only real technology choice is whether to buy Full Self Driving or FSD, or in some countries the half-way house, EAP.
 This is one of the most debated topics amongst owners as the capabilities of FSD are still fairly limited compared to the promises.

-There are some feature benefits to buying FSD which vary from country to country.
+There are some feature benefits to buying EAP/FSD which vary from country to country.
 These include Navigate on Autopilot, automated lane changing and parking assist.
 There are features being added such as traffic lights, and city driving, all of which will add capability to the car with FSD.
 What we are very doubtful over is whether these will ever reach a level of maturity so the car will be legally allowed to take responsibility for driving, or whether these will only ever be a driver assistance aids.
 As such, FSD feels a very expensive option for what it offers the buyer, even if you are on the FSD City streets beta programme in NA.

 It is often said that Tesla do not discount.
-We would clarify this and say Tesla do not negotiate the price on a given car, but they do discount from time to time and out Guide to saving money when buying a Tesla talks about the best timne of year to buy and how to find the best prices.
+We would clarify this and say Tesla do not negotiate the price on a given car, but they do discount from time to time and our Guide to saving money when buying a Tesla talks about the best time of year to buy and how to find the best prices.

 Depreciation is also a common question as the cost to buy the car is often less important than the cost to own the car including depreciation.
 Depreciation has been historically quite varied with long periods of time where a car seems to hold its value and then an event may cause a significant drop in price.
-We're currently seeing quite low depreciation on the M3 and MY however a significant announcement or launch of a new model, either by Tesla or a competitor could change things over night.
+You can find details on Tesla Depreciation for most models and countries here.
+Of course, past depreciation is no guarantee of what the future holds.

 Our brief thoughts on the cars to buy and why: